uts/tariff-module/README.md

-#Tariff calculation for time series consumption data.
+# Tariff calculation for time series consumption data.

+## Motivation
+Calculating tariff's is a common task for technoeconomic modelling, particularly in industries like energy and water.

+The ts-tariffs library aims to provide convenient, easy-to-use tools for dealing with tariffs in modelling projects.

+The goal of this library is to expand its coverage of tariff structures as widely as possible, and where coverage is not provided, to act as a stable, extensible toolbase for the creation of bespoke tariff models

 ## Installation

 `pip install ts-tariffs`

 ## Usage and features
-ts-tariffs can deal with any combination of typical electricity charges:
+ts-tariffs can deal with typical electricity charges:
 - Connection charges
 - Single rate charges
 - Time of use charges
-- Demand charges, including those which are split into time of use
+- Demand charges, including those which are specify time of use
 - Block charges

+## How to

 <details>
-  <summary>Creating Tariffs</summary>
+  <summary>Create Tariffs</summary>

 Tariffs can be instantiated by individually specifying parameters: